Winter Bee Spanish Lavender

 Lavandula stoechas 'Winter Bee' Plant Patent #20,840Item #2659 USDA Hardiness Zone: 7 - 9

-The primary stems as well as side branches produce rich dark purple fragrant flowers, creating a greater display than other Spanish lavenders.
-This robust selection also survives hot humid and cold wet weather.
-An easy-care shrub for borders and gardens.
+A robust, floriferous Spanish lavender with fine, dense, gray-green foliage and primary stems as well as side branches that produce rich dark purple, fragrant flowers, creating a fuller, even shower display than others.
+Withstands hot, humid conditions as well as cold, wet weather very well.
+A great easy-care evergreen shrub for sunny borders and gardens.

-- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Dense mounding form; reaches 20 to 28 in. tall, 18 to 36 in. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 20 to 28 in. tall, 18 to 36 in. wide.

-- DetailBotanical Pronunciation:lav-AN-dew-lah STOW-kassPlant type:ShrubDeciduous/evergreen:EvergreenGrowth rate:ModerateAverage landscape size:Dense mounding form; reaches 20 to 28 in. tall, 18 to 36 in. wide.Foliage color:Gray-greenBlooms:Mid-Spring through MidsummerFlower color:PurplePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasA superior plant for Mediterranean climates treated as shrub or perennial.
+- DetailBotanical Pronunciation:lav-AN-dew-lah STOW-kassPlant type:ShrubDeciduous/evergreen:EvergreenGrowth habit:MoundingGrowth rate:ModerateAverage landscape size:Moderate growing; reaches 20 to 28 in. tall, 18 to 36 in. wide.Special features:Attracts Butterflies, Easy Care, Gift Plant, Tolerates Urban Pollution, Waterwise, Year-round InterestFoliage color:Gray-greenBlooms:Mid-Spring through MidsummerFlower color:PurplePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Design IdeasA superior plant for Mediterranean climates treated as shrub or perennial.
 Preference for well drained soil makes a good candidate for hot, dry slopes and banks.
 Rugged enough for rock gardens in warm climates where it is likely to naturalize.
 Exceptional component of Mediterranean style gardens both formal and casual.
 With similar requirements as western natives, it is suitable for xeriscape or wild gardens in dry climates.
 Suited to traditional mixed borders with perennials and flowering shrubs.
 Performs in large artistic pots and particularly beautiful in classical style with antique finish.
 An indispensable component of herb gardens.Companion PlantsBlack-Eyed Susan (Rudbeckia); Rose (Rosa); Coneflower (Echinacea); Rosemary (Rosmarinus); Shasta Daisy (Chrysanthemum)